syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## FontSize

-The [`FontSize`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontSize.html) property is used to customize the size of the text in SfButton.
+The [`FontSize`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontSize.html) property is used to customize the size of text in SfButton.

 {% tabs %}
 {% highlight xaml %}